 If your child is getting help in school, you may have heard the term intervention.
 A lot of people use the word to describe any sort of help a child gets.
-But instructional intervention has a very particular definition.
-Knowing what the term means can help you better understand the help your child is getting in school.
+But instructional intervention has a very specific definition.
+Knowing what it means can help you better understand the help your child is getting in school.

-An instructional intervention is a specific program or set of steps to help a child improve in an area of need.
+An instructional intervention is a specific program or set of steps to help kids improve in an area of need.
 Kids can have many different types of needs.

-Instructional interventions are formalized, but they can be flexible too.
-For example, if a particular program isn’t helping a student, the school may change it.
-This might mean increasing the amount of time a student gets reading support each week.
-Or it might mean getting more intense support—such as moving from small group instruction to one-on-one help.
+Even though instructional interventions are formalized, they can be flexible, too.
+For example, if a program isn’t helping a student, the school might change it.
+This could mean increasing the amount of time a student gets reading support each week.
+Or it might mean getting more intense support — like moving from small group instruction to one-on-one help.

 An instructional intervention isn’t just a strategy.
 People sometimes confuse strategies with instructional interventions.
 But there are important differences.
-A strategy is a set of methods or activities to teach your child something.
+A strategy is a set of methods or activities to teach kids a skill or concept.

 An instructional intervention may include strategies.
 But not all strategies are interventions.
-The main difference is that an instructional intervention is formalized, aimed at a known need and monitored.
-A strategy, by contrast, can be informal and is not always tracked.
+The main difference is that an instructional intervention is formalized, aimed at a known need, and monitored.
+A strategy, on the other hand, can be informal and isn’t always tracked.

 Here’s an example of an instructional strategy:

-Ms. Tomlin’s second-grade class includes many kids with attention issues.
-To keep her entire class engaged, Ms. Tomlin often uses movement to teach math.
-She’ll assign each child a number or a plus or equal sign.
-Then she’ll have the students move around to form equations.
+Ms. Tomlin’s second-grade class includes many kids who have trouble with focus.
+To keep the entire class engaged, Ms. Tomlin often uses movement to teach math.
+She assigns each child a number or a plus or equal sign.
+Then she has the students move around to form equations.

 An instructional intervention is not an accommodation.
 Interventions are also sometimes confused with accommodations.
-An accommodation is a change to the environment that gives your child equal access to learning.
+An accommodation is a change to the classroom environment that gives students equal access to learning.

 This isn’t the same thing as an instructional intervention.
 Sometimes the distinctions aren’t clear because you may see instructional interventions combined with accommodations.